 But that is not a good mental model to apply when working with tables involving billions, or even just millions, of records.
 A window showing a few dozen records out of millions shows such a microscopic fraction of the total table that there is no sensible meaning to a vertical scroll bar in the context of the entire table.

 We could, of course, use Manifold controls such as Ctrl-End to jump to the end of a table and display a screen full of records from the end of the table.
 We could then scroll up from there.
 But even if we do that we are still seeing just those few records which fit on those screens to which we can jump or scroll through - a fraction of a large table.

 Using the vertical scroll bar to get near a single record out of millions would be like trying to use a horizontal scroll bar on a map showing all of the United States to jump to a particular street address in Kansas City.
 That is not a realistic expectation.

 Instead of using a scroll bar for the entire US to try to find a specific address in Kansas we would use a different approach: we would zoom into that address by using some automated search tool, for example, by entering the address into a search box that would zoom us into just the immediate area around that address.

 Table windows in Manifold are like that as well.
 They are a view of the table intended for browsing a screen's worth of records a time, so once we find individual records using some automated means, like the Select pane, we can see in the table window the desired record in context, to edit that record and so on.
-Table windows also use fill strategies, depending on whether the table is in the .map project or stored in an external data source, as discussed in the Big Tables and Table Fill Strategies sections of the Tables topic.
+Table windows also use fill strategies, depending on whether the table is in the .map project or stored in an external data source, as discussed in the Big Tables section of the Tables topic.